-Kelly-Moore, also known as Kelly-Moore Paints, is a paints and paints products manufacturer based out of San Carlos, California.
-Although the company now thrives as one of the nation’s leading paint and paints products manufacturers, Kelly-Moore has had a long history of extensive asbestos use in its products.
-In fact, the sheer amount of asbestos-related claims against Kelly-Moor resulted in the company facing more than 400,000 lawsuits.
+Although Kelly-Moore, also known as Kelly-Moore Paints, thrives as one of the nation’s leading paint and paint products manufacturers, it has had a long history of extensive asbestos use in its products.
+The company has faced over 400,000 asbestos-related claims.

-The company began expanding rapidly afterwards, and by 1984, Kelly-Moore had 80 stores nationwide, grossing more than $100 million.
+The company soon began expanding rapidly, and by 1984, Kelly-Moore had 80 stores nationwide, grossing more than $100 million.
 The company also added an additional manufacturing facility in Hurst, Texas.

 Kelly-Moore vs. Union Carbide